peterldowns/pgtestdb/README.md

 }
 ```

-### test helper
+### Defining Your Test Helper

+It would be crazy to add that whole prelude to each of your tests.
+Instead, you
-You should define a test helper function that calls `testdb.New(...)` with the
+should define a test helper function that calls `testdb.New` with the same
-same `testdb.Config` and `testdb.Migrator` each time, then use the helper in
+`testdb.Config` and `testdb.Migrator` each time, and then you should use that
-each of your tests.
+helper in each of your tests.
 Here is a an example:

 ```go
 package testhelpers